rishabh794/women-safety-api/README.md

-Of course.
-A professional `README.md` for your backend is just as important as it is for your frontend.
-It tells the story of your project's architecture and technology.

-Here is a clear and well-structured README that you can copy and paste directly into your `README.md` file in your `women-safety-api` repository.

----

 # Women Safety App - Backend API

 This repository contains the backend service for the Women Safety App, a full-stack application designed to provide real-time safety features.
 This server is built with Node.js and Express, and it provides a secure RESTful API and a real-time WebSocket connection to the frontend client.